basarevych/arpen/README.md

 ### Manual registration and instantiation

-Usually you let Arpen find, load and register your services.
+Usually, you let Arpen find, load and register your services.
 But you can also do this by hand.
-Add a dependency on 'app' service which is instance of the application.
+Add a dependency on 'app' service which is the instance of the application.
 Now your service can call **app.get()** to instantiate a known service or **app.registerClass(classFunc)** and **app.registerInstance(obj, name)** to register services.